diesos/Louvetoo_V2/README.md

 ## Dev blogspot :

-- i invite you to read my blog article about this project :[Link](https://dev.to/diesos/louvetoo-daycare-and-parent-bonding-made-easier-189c)
+I invite you to read my blog article about this project :[Link](https://dev.to/diesos/louvetoo-daycare-and-parent-bonding-made-easier-189c)